Free FallThe Free Fall Research Page

 Robert Merill Fell on Top of Someone Else's Parachute?

 Vegard Olsen from Norway wrote with information that he found in an old Norwegian magazine from 1959.
-This was the first I’d heard of the story.
+This was the first we'd heard of the story.
 Here are the details: A man named Robert Merill claims to have fallen 22,000 feet without a parachute and survived.
 He says that on the night of September 26, 1943 he was on a Lancaster bomber that was shot down after a raid over France.
 Merill reported that he bailed out and fell for a while before trying to open his parachute.
-When he tried to open it, it wouldn’t deploy.
+When he tried to open it, it wouldn't deploy.
 He kept trying, to no avail.
 After blacking out for a few seconds he woke up on top of someone else`s parachute.
 He managed to hang on until they reached the ground.
 He then fell off and broke his leg.
 The parachutist beneath him was Corporal Sydney Campbell.
 Lord Charles Portal, Chief of the British Air Staff, is supposed to have confirmed this story.
 Has anyone heard of this incident?

 Update: Doubt has been cast on the veracity of this story by information found in the World War II Lost Bombers Database.
 There does not appear to be a corresponding loss of a Lancaster bomber on this date.
 The Lost Bombers Database is an excellent resource that provides information on lost RAF bombers and has been invaluable in confirming the exact dates and squadrons of known long-fall incidents.